 The Governing Body is responsible for the admission of pupils to the school and admits 60 pupils to the reception class each year.
-This admission number has been agreed between the Governing Body and the local authority and applies to the 2023/24 school year onwards.
+This admission number has been agreed between the Governing Body and the local authority and applies to the 2025/26 school year onwards.
 The Admissions Policy is updated annually and ratified by the Governing Body; parents and the local community are consulted every seven years.
-The school has recently consulted on this policy, and the next consultation will be for entry in 2028.
+The next consultation will be for entry in 2028.